 The Étoile Ballet Theatre Trainee Program is designed in a very unique way.
 Dancers are selected by their talent and their potential and take classes, rehearse and perform in every production with the Company.
 The daily ballet classes are intensive, designed to polish technique and build strength and are followed by rehearsals.
 The goal of our Trainee Program is to develop the next generation of artists and ensure that our talented young dancers are ready for the next step in their careers.
 Most of the Étoile Ballet Theatre Company Members come from the Trainee Program.

 The dancers are the heart of the Company.
 Every year thousands of artists from all over the world audition to get in the roster of Étoile Ballet Theatre.
-Our dancers are from many different countries including Italy, United States, Canada, Japan, China, Spain, Portugal, France, Mexico, Cuba, Germany, Denmark and Finland.
+Our dancers are from many different countries including Italy, United States, Canada, Japan, China, Spain, Scotland, United Kingdom, Portugal, France, Mexico, Cuba, Germany, Denmark and Finland.
 To audition for Étoile Ballet Theatre visit the audition page.

 Ines Albertini studied at Ballettschule Theater Basel and graduated from Tanz Akademie Zuerich, Switzerland.
 She has danced, as a Soloist and Principal Dancer, all around the world.
 She had the privilege of performing a wide repertoire from iconic choreographers including Marius Petipa, Frederick Ashton, August Bournonville, Vasili Vainonen, Yury Grigorovich, George Balanchine, Jiří Kylián, Rudolf Nureyev and Leonid Lavrovsky.
 Her favorites roles include "Giselle" from the ballet of the same name, "Titania" from "The Dream", "Sugar Plum Fairy" from "The Nutcracker", "Ambrosia" from "Vampires".
 Ines Albertini, along with her husband Walter Angelini, was the Artistic Director and Principal Dancer of US International Ballet from 2017 to 2020.
 They brought to this position a gift for choreographing and for teaching, a dynamic vision, and the pursuit of excellence.
 Ines Albertini and Walter Angelini mesmerized audiences of all ages and backgrounds with their original ballet productions including "Vampires", "Alice in Wonderland" and "The Wizard of Oz".
 They are currently working on two new productions that "Étoile Ballet Theatre" will premiere during the 2020/2021 season: "Snow Maiden" and "The Seasons of Love".
 For the complete biography visit www.inesalbertini.it.